Let’s face it, parenting today takes work.

-- When indulging in a treat, that’s not of the healthy variety, offer your child an option between two amounts, in order to develop portion control awareness.
+- When indulging in a treat that’s not of the healthy variety, offer your child an option between two amounts to develop portion control awareness.
 Tough at first, but they’ll soon know you’re serious.
 After all, a little chocolate is better than no chocolate!

-- Frame your “cage”.
+- Frame your “cadre” (cage).
 Outline 5-10 rules you plan to enforce consistently.
 Strive to say yes within the boundaries.

 The Ongoing Action Plan for Fine Parents